 In almost every instance, the cat was minding its own business.
 The cucumber was then silently placed behind the cat.
 This means the cat is not afraid of the cucumber, per se.
 It was frightened by the sudden appearance of something it did not expect to see.

 It is likeliest that a cat is startled by an ambush.
 This theory gains credence through other experiments, which saw cats reacting similarly to bananas and pears.
 While most cats are indifferent to eating fruit, they are rarely outright afraid of it.

 There are other suggestions as to why cats jump when confronted with a cucumber.
 Some claim that the feline is mistaking the fruit for a live snake.
-As we cannot ask a cat for an explanation of its behavior, we can only make educated guesses.
+As we cannot ask a cat to explain its behavior, we can only make educated guesses.